emqx/eip/active/0011-jq-in-rule-engine.md

 EMQX.
 The second argument in the implementation can be a non-string value as in the example above.
-The second argument can also be a JSON value encoded as a string, in which case the function will automatically transform the argument to the encoded value before it sent to the JQ program.
+The second argument can also be a JSON value encoded as a string, in which case the function will automatically transform the argument to the encoded value before it is sent to the JQ program.
 An implicit timeout which can be configured with the `rule_engine.jq_function_default_timeout` setting is used to timeout the JQ function after a certain amount of time.
 A JQ function that takes three arguments has also been added in the 5.0 release.
 The third